 - Listen selectively when engaging in any conversation.
 Seek to hold onto the positive and constructive aspects of any conversation.
 Train your mind to consciously throw out the bad essence of the conversation.
 It becomes a matter of choosing what it is you wish to dwell on; allow the good side to hold stronger for you and to serve as the thoughts you focus and ponder on.
 When a negative person starts getting really trying, return positive energy through positive words or suggestions that are supportive.
 Doing this creates a space between you; while the other person may be internally struggling to refute to your positive insistence, it is clear to them that you aren’t going to be won over to the dark side!

 - If all else fails then avoid them.
 Ignore negativity.
-For example, if you are at work and you are in a group and they start going on about how bad the job is and you don’t want to hear it, just walk away or listen to some music instead.
+For example, if you are at work and you are in a group and they start going on about how bad the job is, just walk away or listen to some music instead.
 Disengage yourself from their company politely by minimizing contact until a healthy distance can be maintained.
 You need this time to ponder and reflect on saving and preserving yourself, drawing on the optimism, hope and positive energy you have within.

 - Remind yourself (silently) that you are a wonderful, unique, kind, helpful, special person.
 Keep repeating this to yourself in your head as you talk to that person.